Maximally Dense Disc Packings on the Plane: Fernique's Packings

-These packings and their densities are shown as the green line in Figure \ref{fig:graph}.
+These packings and their densities are shown as the red line in Figure \ref{fig:graph}.

-For $q_{FT}<q<q_B$, the altered packing is no longer a valid guess because $\Delta(q)$ goes below $\pi/\sqrt{12}$.
-More packings will need to be discovered and studied, if they exist, in order to make improvements in this range.
+For $q_{max}<q<q_B$, the perturbed packing is no longer a valid guess because $\Delta(q)$ goes below $\pi/\sqrt{12}$.
+More packings will need to be discovered and studied, if they exist, in order to make improvements in this range, although the packing in Figure \ref{fig:Connelly}, on the right, may be the limit of those packings that have density at least $\pi/\sqrt{12}$.
+Putting this together we propose the following conjectures: \begin{conjecture} For any triangulated disk packing in the plane, Fernique's Packing 53 (Figure 4.1, above left) has the largest radius ratio less than $1$.